victornas91/victornas91/README.md

 ### 🔭 Goals for 2022-26
 - Finish all the degrees I'm currenty pursuing (Bachelors of Science in Mathematics and Technologic Degree in Cloud Computing).
-- Begin a Masters Degree and then a PhD in Computer Science (focusing on using Mathematics to boost Machine Learning models), Electrical Engineering (Machine Learning + IoT) and Mechanical Engineering (AI that simulates thermodynamics)
+- Begin a Masters Degree and then a PhD in Computer Science (focusing on using Mathematics to boost Machine Learning models), Electrical Engineering (Machine Learning + IoT) and Mechanical Engineering (AI that simulates thermodynamics).
-- Become an advanced programmer in C, C++, Typescript and Python
+- Become an advanced programmer in C, C++, Typescript and Python.
 - Learning how to build autonomous vehicles (rally cars, submarines)
 - Shows with drones!
 - Remaking retro consoles and games from scratch using modern approaches!
 - Work as a DevOps with a focus on Azure Cloud.
-- Work as Embedded Systems Engineer
+- Work as Software Enginner with: Firmwares, Embedded Systems, Mobile Applications, Machine Learning, Fullstack Web and Games.
-- Work as Systems Programmer
 - Get a job at: Apple, Canonical, NASA, Lockheed, Google, Tesla, Nintendo :D

 ---